moefear85/micropython_with_espnow_camera/README.md

 You can block or do lengthy operations in the espnow receive callback for as long as you want, but if the wifi rx buffers fill up due to slow processing, packets will be dropped at the receiver after having been already acknowledged to the sender as having been successfully received.
 There is no easy fix for this, it would require rewriting the closed-source espnow subsystem in esp-idf so that the user-specified receive callback (ISR context) doesn't remove packets from the wifi rx buffers unless it returns with a specific status code, and allow the user to pop off packets later manually, and avoid acknowledging any further packets until there is space in the wifi rx buffers again.

 # Known Issues
 * if you set *hybrid=False* when creating the ili9341 Display, it sporadically meditates. *hybrid=True* is not only faster, it's also more reliable.
+See the test file if you don't know what I'm talking about.
 * once the camera has been initialized, it begins to corrupt the outgoing uart repl stream. this is a carry-over from the original project and independent of configured baudrate.
 I don't know the cause.
 Input is not affected however.
 * gpio_install_isr_service(), called by camera.init(), sporadically displays an error about already being installed.
 This is caused by the esp32-camera driver mixed with micropython.
 It seems harmless.
 * soft reset without first calling espnow.deinit() will GuruMeditate at the next incoming packet.